 University Buildings

 By design, it is in the culture of the Universities to have unique building designs that give room for functionality but yet making a loud statement of what that university stands for.
 Most buildings of each university is annotated by unique architectural design with ample space and serenity.
-The Central administrative blocks are usually built to exudes aristocracy and exhibits architectural master pieces which reflect the historical antecedent or the peak of splendour of its immediate environment.
+The Central administrative blocks are usually built to exude aristocracy and exhibits architectural master pieces which reflect the historical antecedent or the peak of splendor of its immediate environment.
 Oxford, Cambridge and their colleges are housed in castle-like buildings, replica of the cathedral and royal castles prevalent at the time of their establishment.
 Same with many of the buildings of the first generation of universities in Nigeria.
-Aside a physical geography that pronounces serenity, space and colours., universities have the culture of erecting imposing and iconic structures with ample space, aesthetics and serenity Its customary for Universities to have imposing structures that promotes unique identity and command attention of visitors and members of the University Community.
+Aside a physical geography that pronounces serenity, space and colours, universities have the culture of erecting imposing and iconic structures with ample space, aesthetics and serenity.
+Its customary for Universities to have imposing structures that promotes unique identity and command attention of visitors and members of the University Community.

 Universities, as a matter of tradition, also give unique names to their major buildings and centres and or any state-of-the-earth facility.
 Through naming and labelling, these buildings are used to tell stories of the institutions.
 This explains why we have Kashim Ibrahim Library in ABU, Hezekiah Oluwasanmi Library in OAU, Kenneth Dike Library in Ibadan and Nimbe Adedipe Library in FUNAAB.
 Same can be said of Lecture Halls, Hostels and Halls of Residence.
-We have Awolowo Hall in Ife, Kuti Hall in Ibadan and Julius Okojie Lecture Theater in FUNAAB..
+We have Awolowo Hall in Ife, Kuti Hall in Ibadan and Julius Okojie Lecture Theater in FUNAAB.

 Pursuits of truths and Knowledge

 It is the defined purpose and function of every university to pursue the truth by engaging in researches and other pursuits that will improve the knowledge of humanity in all frontiers noting that knowledge is never enough because of its changing nature.
-What constitute the best of knowledge today may be declared invalid tomorrow in the face of a new research which would render the earlier knowledge as untrue.
-To ensure that truth is sustained and encouraged, it is the norm in the system that academic liars are given heavy sanctions.
+What constitutes the best of knowledge today may be declared invalid tomorrow in the face of a new research which would render the earlier knowledge as untrue.
+To ensure that truth is sustained and encouraged, it is the norm in the system that academic ‘liars’ are given heavy sanctions.
 Researches are conducted in an open manner that whatever procedure used by anyone to get a particular result to define a new truth or expand the scope of knowledge must be verifiable and can be replicated by any other person using the same procedure.
 Academic fraud is highly unacceptable in the system

-To sustain this tradition, universities guards jealously the twin concepts of academic freedom and University autonomy.
+To sustain this tradition, universities guard jealously the twin concepts of academic freedom and University autonomy.
 The two define the general assumption and orientation within the academic setting.

 Academic freedom is the freedom of the academics to determine the nature and course of the research they intend to pursue.
 It also enables university teachers to comment on issues of national or international currency for which their views can, sometimes, run contrary to those of the political class.
 On the other hand, University autonomy refers to the latitude which a university must have to run its own operations without undue interference from the agencies of the State.
 There is even internal autonomy or independence of organs of governance within the university enclave.
 For example, the Senate of a university is the final authority on academic matters such as admission, examinations, award of degrees etc. On these issues, Council cannot intervene or overrule.